×

 We asked expats in La Fortuna what banks they use and there advice about banking.
 They advised...

 "Expats considering retiring in La Fortuna, should be aware of several factors before making the move.
 Firstly, the cost of living in La Fortuna is relatively affordable, but it is essential to have a clear understanding of your budget and financial requirements.
 Healthcare in Costa Rica is of high quality, with both public and private options available.
 However, it is recommended to have private health insurance to ensure access to the best facilities and services.
 La Fortuna has a tropical climate with warm temperatures and high humidity throughout the year.
 The rainy season lasts from May to November, while the dry season runs from December to April.
 Expats should be prepared for this climate and consider how it may affect their lifestyle and health.
 Spanish is the official language in Costa Rica, and while some locals may speak English, it is essential for expats to learn at least basic Spanish to navigate daily life and communicate with locals effectively.
 Taking Spanish lessons or joining language exchange groups can be helpful in this regard.
 The local culture in La Fortuna is friendly and welcoming, but it is essential for expats to respect and adapt to the customs and traditions of the community.
 This includes understanding the concept of "Tico time," which refers to the relaxed and flexible approach to timekeeping in Costa Rica.
 Safety is generally not a significant concern in La Fortuna, but it is still essential to take standard precautions, such as not leaving valuables unattended and being aware of your surroundings.
 Additionally, it is crucial to be prepared for natural disasters, such as earthquakes and volcanic activity, as Costa Rica is located in a seismically active region.
 Transportation options in La Fortuna are somewhat limited, with public buses being the primary mode of transport.
 Expats may want to consider purchasing a car for more flexibility and convenience, but it is essential to be aware of the driving conditions and traffic laws in Costa Rica.
 Finally, it is crucial for expats to have the necessary legal documentation, such as visas and residency permits, before retiring in La Fortuna.
-It is recommended to consult with an immigration lawyer or expert to ensure that all paperwork is completed correctly and in a timely manner," wrote a member who made the move to La Fortuna, Costa Rica.
+It is recommended to consult with an immigration lawyer or expert to ensure that all paperwork is completed correctly and in a timely manner," mentioned another expat when asked about moving to La Fortuna, Costa Rica.

 Other Questions: